easingslider/easing-slider/readme.txt

 7. A preview of a slider.
 This is how is should appear on your WordPress site (may differ based on your settings).

 == Changelog ==

+= 2.2.1 =
+* Added support for background images (found inside "Advanced Options" in "Dimensions" settings box).
+* Added support for 100% full width sliders (found inside "Advanced Options" in "Dimensions" settings box).
+* Added template function to "All Sliders" list table.
+* Added image resizing option to sliders, rather than globally on the "Settings" page.
+Image resizing can now be enabled on a per-slider basis.
+* Improved styling of sliders to accommodate new features and make it more versatile.
+* Improved support for mobile devices in Easing Slider admin area.
+* Added helper functions for determining what sliders have been rendered on the page.
+* Improved support for older versions of jQuery.
+Minimum version required is now jQuery v1.4.2.
+* Improved security by sanatizing keys where necessary and additional escaping of output.
+Better safe than sorry!
+* Improved "Extensions" page.
+Extensions are now remotely fetched from a feed on our server.
+* More minor improvements and fixes.

 = 2.2.0.8 =
 * Readded support for opening slide links in a new window/tab.